Culture IELTS Speaking Part 3 Questions and Answers

 Well, there’ll be some for sure, for example, less people buy writing paper and envelopes and stamps to send letter than they used to.
 That must have affected the post office and the services it offers, as well as the number of staff employed in delivering letters, but then they still deliver a lot of other types of material.

-I suppose small shops that used to sell a lot letter paper might have experienced a change; I mean it’s one less reason for people to go to the shop, if it’s a small one, if you don’t have to buy things for writing letters.
+I suppose small shops that used to sell a lot of letter paper might have experienced a change; I mean it’s one less reason for people to go to the shop, if it’s a small one, if you don’t have to buy things for writing letters.

 Really, emails have become so common, they’re no longer a new thing – so I think they’ve already been integrated into daily life for many years and there doesn’t seem to have been any dramatic effect on traditional culture.